Concussion Symptoms: Causes & How Long They Last

 If you have any of those symptoms, combined with a known head injury, you could have a concussion.

 Note: Have your concussion symptoms lingered for weeks, months, or even years?
 On average, our patients’ symptoms improve by 60% after just one week of treatment at our center specializing in post-concussion therapy.
 To see if you are eligible for treatment, sign up for a consultation with our team.

 Symptoms of a Concussion in Adults

 We’ve categorized adult concussion symptoms by when they typically appear.
 Symptoms in the “Immediate or Early” column are often observed earlier than not.
 The symptoms in the second column, “Early or Delayed,” may appear early, but are often noticed later in recovery.

 If you’re having balance problems, make sure you’re in a safe environment and that you have a loved one with you, if possible, to keep you safe until they resolve.

 Memory loss is uncommon outside of brief amnesia associated with the event that caused the concussion.
 If you experience more than mild short-term memory loss, consult with a medical professional.

 Symptoms that are more dangerous (but which still do not necessarily constitute an emergency) are weakness or decreased coordination, repeated vomiting or nausea, and slurred speech.
-Sometimes, concussions cause startling, more severe symptoms.
+Sometimes, head injuries cause startling, more severe symptoms.
 If you experience any of the following symptoms, get medical attention immediately.

 Go to the Emergency Room if You: